Madu-J/yogawithme/README.md

 | As a frequent user I want to see more content;

+The signup page will have form for users who wants to join yoga class.
+This is to fulfil the sole purpose of user story:
+| As a first-time user I found the site interested and want to join yoga class

+| As a returning user I want to join the yoga class.

+| As a frequent user I want to see more yoga poses and its health benefits.

 ## Design

-The site will use 3 colors dark green background, white for header and footer and white to make the text readable for all user.
+The site will have plain white background to make the text readable for all user.

 ## Typography